 - an innovative cultural institution designed to promote public awareness of leadership in society, to promote leadership training, and to collect and preserve materials that relate to leadership both nationally and internationally;

 - highly interactive exhibitions on World Leaders, US Presidents, Canadian Prime Ministers, Native Leaders of North America and Provincial Premiers;

 - a highlight of the Museum will be its traveling exhibitions across Canada;

-- the Canadian Centre for Public Leadership will offer public and specialized educational programs that explore the concept of leadership, its history and practice; it will offer an Executive MA in Global Leadership Studies in partnership with a major Canadian university;
+- the Centre for Governance will offer public and specialized educational programs that explore the concept of leadership, its history and practice; it will offer an Executive MA in Global Leadership Studies in partnership with a major Canadian university;

 - international conferences and seminars on major international geo-political issues will be organized, as well as exchange programs with other organizations, such as the United States Presidential Libraries System (i.e., the Clinton and Reagan Libraries), l’Institut supérieur international de leadership (France), Beijing University and the Mandela Elders Group;

 - The Museum & Centre project will reflect Canadian competiveness in the global economy with its state-of-the-art technology and innovations (both in its exhibit presentations and on-line) and its highly skilled, multilingual work force (permanent and part-time);